 The Galleria Restaurant in James College is the largest food court on campus.
-You can get a hearty breakfast, pasta, pizzas, halal food and you can also visit the café which serves Costa Coffee, sandwiches, paininis, waffles and smoothies.
+You can get a hearty breakfast, pasta, pizzas, halal food and you can also visit the café which serves Costa Coffee, sandwiches, paninis, waffles and smoothies.

 The Glasshouse in Langwith College on Campus East, serves up nachos, panini and wraps.
 They also have curry club once a week and a late night menu with cocktails.

 Hub Café in Ron Cooke Hub has a great selection of hot and cold snacks and coffees.
 Enjoy your coffee on the go with the option to eat in or take away.

 The Kitchen at Alcuin has a vintage feel with big comfy sofas - the place to go for a cuppa and a slice of cake.